francosae/DMV-Checker/README.md

 ## Roadmap

-- I'm aware that this is fairly simple and I would like to expand on this in the future by making automatic appointment scheduling possible.
+- This is fairly small and I would like to expand on this in the future by making automatic appointment scheduling possible.